Workers could be stuck with bill for COVID-19 testing

 ALBANY, N.Y.
 (NEWS10) — For anyone that is required to get regular COVID-19 testing as part of reopening, a new guidance has come out.
 Many insurance companies are stating they are not responsible for the cost of those tests and now they would come out of your pocket.

 Mary Martin is the owner of Martin Day Spa in Saratoga Springs.
-As a part of reopening, nail techs, hair dressers and estheticians are required every 2 weeks by state to get tested for the coronavirus.
+As a part of reopening, nail techs, hair dressers and estheticians are required every two weeks by the state to get tested for the coronavirus.
 When Martin went to go get tested, she ran into major problems.

-“I’m driving over to my doctors office and they said Mary we don’t write scripts for the coronavirus testing anymore.
+“I’m driving over to my doctor’s office, and they said, ‘Mary, we don’t write scripts for the coronavirus testing anymore.’
 They told me that my insurance is not covering the test every two weeks.
-I have been out of work for 4 months now and I just had a break down,” said Martin.
+I have been out of work for four months now, and I just had a break down,” said Martin.

 Leslie Moran is the Senior Vice President of the New York Health Plan Association.
 Moran says a recent change has been made by the federal government when it comes to testing of employees going back to work.